aDotInTheVoid/boxcars/docs/report/report.md

 exclusive reference to it that reference must be the only one.
 With a shared reference, you can only read from the value.
 An exclusive reference is required to mutate it.
 More succinctly, Rust references are "Aliasable XOR mutable" [@boats_smaller,@JungThesis].
-The fact that a immutable reference can be shared, while a mutable reference must be exclusive has lead to these sometimes being call shared references (for `&T`) and exclusive references (for `&mut T`) [@dtolnay_ref].
+The fact that an immutable reference can be shared, while a mutable reference must be exclusive has lead to these sometimes being call shared references (for `&T`) and exclusive references (for `&mut T`) [@dtolnay_ref].

 Borrowed values have a **lifetime** for which they are borrowed.
 This is needed to ensure that all exclusive references don't overlap with shared ones.
-This is enforces by a part of the compiler called the "borrow checker", that assigns a lifetime to each borrow, and uses this to determine if there are ever any aliased mutable borrows.
+This is enforced by a part of the compiler called the "borrow checker", that assigns a lifetime to each borrow, and uses this to determine if there are ever any aliased mutable borrows.
 Listing \ref{lifetime_demo} contains an example of the lifetimes assigned to various borrows.